dankomiocevic/mulifs/README.md

 2. playlists: This Directory manages the playlists, for every playlist in the Source Directory, all the files inside it are analyzed and the same Directory structure will be created.
-Then a playlist will contain Artists and Albums folders for every Song inside it.
+Then a playlist will be a Directory with the music files.
 The format used in playlists is M3U.

 Description files